 Photographs, digital images or videos of pupils may be taken by parents and family members, either on the School site or when pupils are involved in organised activities off site.
 Parents and family members are welcome to take photographs or videos of school events which may include images of other pupils.
 To respect the privacy of others and in some cases for protection purposes, these images should not be made publicly available on social networking sites or on other public areas of the internet.
 Parents should not take photographs of their child or fellow pupils in the swimming pool or changing rooms.
-If the behaviour of an adult capturing images seems unusual or the pupil appears to be worried by someone taking photographs of them, staff will act to challenge the adult (where they feel safe and confident to do so) and report the matter to the DSL as soon as possible, and in as much detail as possible, to allow the concern to be followed up.
+If the behaviour of an adult capturing images seems unusual or the pupil appears to be worried by someone taking photographs of them, staff will act to challenge the adult (where they feel safe and confident to do so) and report the matter to the DSL as soon as possible, and in as muchdetail as possible, to allow the concern to be followed up.
 The police will be informed in cases of serious concern.

-Staff are responsible for ensuring that their mobile phones do not hold inappropriate or illegal content.
-At Bevendean, all staff mobiles must be turned off and kept away from children.
+Staff are responsible for ensuring that their mobile phones and any electronic devices with imaging and sharing capabilities do not hold inappropriate or illegal content.
+At Bevendean, all staff mobiles and any electronic devices with imaging and sharing capabilities must be turned off and kept away from children.
 Phones can only be checked at breaktimes.
-All adults, including parents and visitors who attend the Bevendean site are made aware that mobile phones are not be used in the presence of children and no images should be recorded by parents in the EYFS.
+All adults, including parents and visitors who attend the Bevendean site are made aware that mobile phones and any electronic devices with imaging and sharing capabilities are not used in the presence of children and no images should be recorded by parents in the EYFS.